Last updated on June 3rd, 2023 at 02:07 pm

 86. Catch Me If You Can (2002)

-Catch Me If You Can 2002 is based on the life of Frank Abagnale Jr., a con artist who posed as a doctor, lawyer, and pilot, among other professions, to defraud people.
-The film is a thrilling and entertaining one that explores the life of a skilled and audacious con artist and the law enforcement officer who pursued him.
-The film received positive reviews for its witty script, sharp direction, and strong performances.
+The 2002 biographical crime film Catch Me If You Can is directed by Steven Spielberg and is based on the life of Frank Abagnale Jr., a con artist who posed as a doctor, lawyer, and pilot, among other professions, to defraud people in the 1960s.
+The film received positive reviews for its witty script, sharp direction, and strong performances by DiCaprio and Hanks, and was a commercial success, grossing over $350 million worldwide.

 87. The Room (2003)